aereaco/datastar/sdk/python/README.md

-# datastar-py
+# nexusux-py

-The `datastar-py` package provides backend helpers for the [Datastar](https://data-star.dev) JS library.
+The `nexusux-py` package provides backend helpers for the [Nexus-UX](https://nexus.aerea.co) JS library.

-Datastar sends responses back to the browser using SSE.
+Nexus-UX sends responses back to the browser using SSE.
 This allows the backend to send any number of events, from zero to infinity in response to a single request.

-`datastar-py` has helpers for creating those responses, formatting the events, reading signals from the frontend, and generating the data-* HTML attributes.
+`nexusux-py` has helpers for creating those responses, formatting the events, reading signals from the frontend, and generating the data-* HTML attributes.

 The event generator can be used with any framework.
 There are also custom